aryangupta02092002/aryangupta02092002/README.md

 ## About Me

-- 💻 I'm a software engineer with 1 year of experience in not limited to Android Development.
+- 💻 I'm a Software Engineer with 1 year of experience.
+- 💻 I have working experience in Android App Development and Web Development.
 - 🌱 I'm constantly learning and exploring new technologies to stay up-to-date in the ever-evolving tech landscape.
 - 🔭 I'm currently working on Streamlit @[Weptex](https://weptex.tech/).
 - 📚 I enjoy reading and writing tech blogs, participating in competitions from competitive programming to hackathons, and contributing to open-source projects.